Refine

 Artificial Intelligence (AI) will be one of the key technologies driving the future competitiveness of numerous industries.
 However, the term "AI" is defined in a variety of ways.
 AI could be understood as an umbrella term for technologies and systems that carry out tasks otherwise only executable with human intelligence.
 This requires specific skills that fall into the broad categories of "Sense", "Comprehend", "Act" and "Learn".
 Through machine learning, modern AI systems can be trained to adapt to changes in their environment, self-optimise and hence achieve better results than earlier versions of AI systems that were based on clearly defined, pre-programmed rules.
 Based on AI methods, rational and autonomous agents can be developed that collect and analyse relevant information from their environments, come to optimal conclusions based on certain performance parameters and eventually perform physical actions (e.g. robotics) or virtual actions (e.g. chat bots).
 Machine learning algorithms ensure that the information base of the system is continuously updated so that performance of the system is optimised in an iterative process.

-The importance of agile methods has increased in recent years, not only to manage software development processes but also to establish flexible and adaptive organisational structures, which are essential to deal with disruptive changes and build successful digital business strategies.
+The importance of agile methods has increased in recent years, not only to manage IT projects but also to establish flexible and adaptive organisational structures, which are essential to deal with disruptive changes and build successful digital business strategies.
 This paper takes an industry-specific perspective by analysing the dissemination, objectives and relative popularity of agile frameworks in the German banking sector.
 The data provides insights into expectations and experiences associated with agile methods and indicates possible implementation hurdles and success factors.
 Our research provides the first comprehensive analysis of agile methods in the German banking sector.
 The comparison with a selected number of fintechs has revealed some differences between banks and fintechs.
-We found that almost all banks and fintechs apply agile methods in IT-related projects.
+We found that almost all banks and fintechs apply agile methods in IT projects.
 However, fintechs have relatively more experience with agile methods than banks and use them more intensively.
 Scrum is the most relevant framework used in practice.
 Scaled agile frameworks are so far negligible in the German banking sector.
 Acceleration of projects is apparently the most important objective of deploying agile methods.
 In addition, agile methods can contribute to cost savings and lead to improved quality and innovation performance, though for banks it is evidently more challenging to reach their respective targets than for fintechs.
 Overall our findings suggest that German banks are still in a maturing process of becoming more agile and that there is room for an accelerated adoption of agile methods in general and scaled agile frameworks in particular.